MMoTH/FEniCS-Myosim/docs/pages/getting_started/running_a_simulation/cell_isotonic_twitch_page/cell_isotonic_twitch_demo.md

 Summary
 -------
-A unit cube mesh consisting of six tetrahedron elements is used to model a single muscle cell response.
+A unit cube mesh consisting of six tetrahedral elements is used to model a single muscle cell tension response to a twitch calcium transient with an applied traction on the right face.
+The instruction file is included in the repository, and can be downloaded <a href="https://github.com/MMoTH/FEniCS-Myosim/blob/master/demos/cell_isometric_demo/cell_displacement_ramp_and_hold_demo.json"

 Simulation Protocol
 -------------------